DavidBevi/WATG/README.md

 - ❌ My testing was very limited and I don't know if WATG is stable and functional.
 [Any feedback is very welcome!](https://github.com/DavidBevi/WATG/issues/new)

 ### ⚠️ You also should know:
-- ⚠️ Whatsapp doesn't provide a "narrow-layout", so I had to make [a mod](https://github.com/DavidBevi/violentmonkey-scripts/blob/main/whatsapp-web-responsive.js) to enable a good experience even when the WATG window is narrow.
-I can't find a way to hide one pesky thin vertical line, and some elements of the UI are not yet modded, so you'll have to cope with it or mod my mod and then rebuild WATG.
+- ⚠️ Whatsapp doesn't have a "narrow-layout", but I want it, so I made [this userstyle](https://github.com/DavidBevi/violentmonkey-scripts/blob/main/whatsapp-web-responsive.js) to enable it. **However** it's not complete, for example I can't find a way to hide one pesky thin vertical line.
+You can cope with it and enlarge the window when needed, or mod my mod and then rebuild WATG.
 - ⚠️ WATG is made with Tauri, but I'll make and share executables only for **Windows**.
 For other systems you can have a look at the [**build tools and instructions**](https://github.com/DavidBevi/WATG/blob/main/src-tauri) and see if you can do it by yourself.

 <br/>